pat-coady/contrast-pred-code/README.md

 ### Overview

-This is a minimal implementation of [Representation Learning with Contrastive Predictive Coding (CPC)](https://arxiv.org/abs/1807.03748) [1].
+This is an implementation of [Representation Learning with Contrastive Predictive Coding (CPC)](https://arxiv.org/abs/1807.03748) [1].

-The paper experiments with representation learning for audio, vision, natural language, and reinforcement learning.
 Finding a good representation of data can greatly ease downstream prediction tasks.
-Word embeddings used in Natural Language Processing is just one example where stronger are directly responsible for breakthrough performance.

-The implementation in this repo focuses on learning a representation for speech.
-The training data contains 100 hours of speakers reading books: [LibriSpeech](http://www.openslr.org/12).
+Word embeddings used in Natural Language Processing is just one example where stronger representations led to breakthrough performance.
+The CPC paper representation learning experiments for audio, vision, natural language, and reinforcement learning.
+The implementation in this repo focuses on learning a representation for speech using 100 hours of [LibriSpeech](http://www.openslr.org/12) recordings.

-The learning task for contrastive predictive coding is well summarized by figure 1 in the paper.
+The learning task for contrastive predictive coding is well summarized by figure 1 from the CPC paper.

 ![Figure 1](assets/network.png)

 The encoder, g\_enc, ingests a window of raw audio samples and outputs an embedding vector: z\_t.
-An auto-regressive network, g\_ar, is tasked with predicting future embeddings (z\_t+1, z\_t+2, ...) given previous embeddings (z\_t, z\_t-1, ...).
+An auto-regressive network, g\_ar, is tasked with predicting future embeddings (z\_{t+1}, z\_{t+2}, ...) given previous embeddings (z\_t, z\_{t-1}, ...).
 At each time-step, the auto-regressive network outputs a context vector, c\_t.
-Future time steps are predicted by applying a affine transformations to the context: z^hat_n=f(c_t_n, theta_n).
+Future time steps are predicted by applying affine transformations to the context: z_hat_n=f(c_{t+n}, theta_n).

-At first blush, it would seem sufficient to minimize some loss as a function of z and z_hat for all predicted time steps.
-Unfortunately, the network will quickly learn to game the system by learning an encoder that trivially maps all inputs to the same vector.
+At first blush, it would seem sufficient to minimize some distance measure between z and z_hat for all predicted time steps.
+Unfortunately, the network will quickly learn to game the system by trivially mapping all inputs to the same vector.
 To resolve this problem, the authors introduces a "contrastive loss" [2].
 The network is presented with lineup of examples: the true future steps and K distractor steps drawn from the same sequence.

 To suceed at this discrimitive task - true next step vs. imposter next steps - the network must learn an embedding that is highly informative of future steps.
 By restricting the dimension of the encoding, the network should avoid wasting its limited resources on non-informative noise or redundant information.